lemachinarbo/otherion/README.md

 - Independence - No dependency on Gnome Online Accounts or other system services
 - Search That Works - Basic search that actually finds your emails

+Aerion is CASA Tiered 2 Certified by Google's preferred [authorized assessor](https://appdefensealliance.dev/casa/casa-assessors): [TAC Security](https://tacsecurity.com/)

 ### 🖥 OS Support
 ---

-Although Linux is a first-class citizen here, it should also work on:
+Although Linux is a first-class citizen here, it also works on:

 - MacOS
 - Windows